See: Abstract Photography (A Glossary entry)

 Abstract resources in photography

 In the picture above I have tried to show the nature of tooth picks.
 They are about spikiness.
 The picture brings this out with emphasis.
 It is a simple pattern shot.
-But the immediate impression is the spikes.
-When you get into the image the eye sees the nature of the subject but gains more of an impression of it in an abstract way.
+Yet, the immediate impression is spikes.
+When you get into the image the eye sees the nature of the subject.
+However, the eye gains more of an impression of it in an abstract way.
 Form, shape and pattern are part of the first impressions.
-But later realisation brings out the subject through its essence and detail.
+As they eye penetrates the image it brings out the subject through its essence and the detail.

 The art of the abstract is both complex and simple.
-Starters in photography need to be provided with abstract resources to help them know what is relevant.
-We have developed a range of abstract resources.
+Reviewing these resources will help you understand what is relevant.
+We have developed a range of abstract articles.
 The aim is to provide key ideas and links to help your understanding grow.

 Comments, additions, amendments or ideas about this article?
 Contact Us